-6.2 Lipschitz BSDEs: Option pricing with different interest rates
+6.2.2 Numerical examples: Option pricing with different interest rates

-In the reminder, let us test the proposed scheme for a Lipschitz BSDE for completeness.
 We use the same scaling rule $\Delta = \zeta |\pi|^{1/2}$ but, of course, no truncation of the driver.
-We consider a very popular valuation problem of European options under two different interest rates, r for investing and $R \ (\neq r)$ for borrowing.
-Since this problem has been often used for testing the numerical schemes for Lipschitz BSDEs, it would be informative to compare the current scheme to the existing numerical examples based on the Monte-Carlo simulation.
+We consider a very popular valuation problem of European options under two different interest rates, r for investing and R ($\neq r$) for borrowing.
+Since this problem has been often used for testing the numerical schemes for Lipschitz BSDEs, it would be informative to compare the current scheme to the existing numerical examples based on Monte Carlo simulation.